smuellerDD/leancrypto/asn1/src/README.md

 * A root CA or intermediate CA certificate are required to possess the key usage flag of keyCertSign for successful validation.

+* A caller can provide the required key usage or EKU flags that a signer must bear for successful validation to `lc_pkcs7_verify` or via `lc_pkcs7_generator`.